-- Quarantine can end after Day 10 without testing and if no symptoms have been reported during any day of the daily monitoring period.
-With this strategy, residual post-quarantine transmission risk is estimated to be about 1% with an upper limit of about 10%. - Quarantine can end after Day 7 if a RT (Reverse Transcriptase)-PCR test is negative and if no symptoms were reported during any day of the daily monitoring period.
-The earliest a specimen may be collected and tested would be on Day 6 with quarantine being discontinued no earlier than Day 8.
-With this strategy, the residual post-quarantine transmission risk is estimated to be about 5% with an upper limit of about 12%.
-This option is not recommended for children in daycares or K-12 schools.
+- Option 1: Quarantine the full 14 days.
+Quarantine will end as long as no symptoms develop - Option 2: Quarantine can end after Day 10 without testing and if no symptoms have developed during any day of the daily monitoring period. - With this strategy, residual post-quarantine transmission risk is estimated to be about 1% with an upper limit of about 10%. - Option 3: Quarantine can end after Day 7 if a RT (Reverse Transcriptase)-PCR test (non-rapid test) is negative and if no symptoms develop during any day of the daily monitoring period. - o The earliest a close contact can be tested would be on Day 6 with quarantine being discontinued no earlier than Day 8. - With this strategy, the residual post-quarantine transmission risk is estimated to be about 5% with an upper limit of about 12%.
+This option is not recommended for children in daycares or K-12 schools. - Option 4: If masks are required for all, then a test-to stay option can be used.
+Individuals that are considered close contacts can be rapid tested on days 1, 3, 5, and 7.
+As long as tests are negative, students are allowed to stay in school and participate in extracurricular activities.